For Newcomers Renting in Canada, Here's What You Need to Know

 Another option is to become a housemate and find a room to rent in someone's house.

 The overwhelming majority of Canadian property managers and landlords are legitimate and honest.
-However, you must ask a lot of questions to avoid scam artists.
+However, you must ask many questions to avoid scam artists.

 Be careful and be aware.

-Friends and family who have already settled in Canada can be an invaluable resource when renting that first home as a newcomer, so consult with them or take them with you.
+Friends and family who have settled in Canada can be invaluable resources when renting a first home as a newcomer, so consult with them or take them with you.
 You don’t want to be scammed.

 Remember, there is no such thing as a stupid question when it comes to signing a lease.